 The department store delivery van that ran into the lamp post on Greenway South near Ascan Avenue a few weeks ago, smashing the post and lamp, has been identified and the damage is in course of adjustment by Gardens Corporation with the company owning the van.
-Residents have to thank Lyman Abbott and Alexander Keyes, who saw the accident and got the name of the form for their alertness which made and got the name of the firm, for their alertness which made it possible for the directors to act at once.
+Residents have to thank Lyman Abbott and Alexander Keyes, who saw the accident and got the name of the firm, for their alertness which made to possible for the directors to act at once.
 It is hoped that other boys and girls will keep an eye out for similar things.